airbnb/lottie-android/README.md

 });
 ```

 If your animation will be frequently reused, `LottieAnimationView` has an optional caching strategy built in.
 Use `LottieAnimationView#setAnimation(String, CacheStrategy)`. `CacheStrategy` can be `Strong`, `Weak`, or `None` to have `LottieAnimationView` hold a strong or weak reference to the loaded and parsed animation.

+### Image Support
+You can animate images if your animation is loaded from assets and your image file is in a
+subdirectory of assets.
+Just call `setImageAssetsFolder` on `LottieAnimationView` or
+`LottieDrawable` with the relative folder inside of assets and make sure that the images that
+bodymovin export are in that folder with their names unchanged (should be img_#).
+If you use `LottieDrawable` directly, you must call `recycleBitmaps` when you are done with it.

 ## Supported After Effects Features